andrasq/node-qunpack/README.md

 ### qunpack.unpack( format, bytes, [offset] )

-Unpack the Buffer `bytes` according to the `format` string.
+Unpack the binary string `bytes` in the Buffer according to the `format` string.
 See below for the format specification.
 Returns an array of values.
-If an `offset` is given, unpack starting that many bytes from the start of `bytes`.
+If an `offset` is given, unpack starting that many bytes from the start of the binary string.

 ### qunpack.pack( format, data )